Visit Sydney – Waterfront

 - Attend the Sydney Festival held every year in January.

-- Manly Beach – the suburb of Manly is a about a half hour from downtown Sydney.
-It is a popular beach and community with many restaurants and shops along the waterfront.
-Manly Beach is on the open ocean, outside the bays that shelter Sydney.
-You will find Manly Sealife Sanctuary in a nearby cove.
-There is regular ferry service between Manly and Circular Quay in Sydney.
-Walk between Manly Beach and the ferry landing at Manly Wharf on the Corso.
+Manly Beach in the suburb of Manly is an easy half hour ferry ride from Circular Quay in downtown Sydney.
+The ferry service is frequent and the Opal Card works on the ferry.
+You reach Manly Beach by walking from the ferry landing along the Corso to the beach.
+Manly Beach is a very popular community with many restaurants and shops along the waterfront.
+The beach is on the open ocean, outside the bays that shelter Sydney.
+You will find Manly Sealife Sanctuary in the cove near the ferry landing.

 - Palm Beach – an excellent beach an hour north of Sydney.